The Magic of Scaling Up

 If you want to scale revenue to $100k, ok. $500k, ok, $1M, good, $3M fine, $30M go for it. $3Billion be my guest.

-Now, at each level, you will need someone that has been there – done that and has the business muscle memory to execute at that scale.
+But, at each level, you will need someone that has been there – done that and has the muscle memory to execute at that scale.
 Picking a mentor or coach or operators that have been to those levels is what is required.
-If you want to scale, you must pivot with the right people.

 Think about large, fast growing companies that rotate executives as they scale up.
 Why?
 Because to scale, they know that the leadership that’s great at $1M isn’t the leadership that is great and appropriate at $100M or a Billion.
 This is natural up-leveling.